Hermes (Greek stamp): The plate flaws of the "large Hermes head"

-Starting with the Paris printing, in 1861, plate flaws are found, coming from small imperfections of some of the "clichés" of the typographic plates.
+Starting with the Paris printing, in 1861, as well as on the plate-proofs, plate flaws are found, coming from small imperfections of some of the "clichés" of the typographic plates.

 Some of these plate flaws are native and have appeared during the manufacturing process of the plates (see the first three illustrations below), and some others are appearing, coming either from wrong manipulations (see the last three illustrations, below), or from a dirtying of the plates (ink spots), during the life of the plates.
 In this last case they could also disappear after the cleaning of the plates (see the two 1 lepton below).

 This is just a sample of some plate flaws that can be found on the "large Hermes head" stamps: